Young Hearts Run Free

 |

-President Botha's National Party is returned to power in the whites only election in South Africa.
+President Botha's National Party is returned to power in the 'whites only' general election held in South Africa on 6th May.

 The frontrunner for the Democrats' 1988 presidential nomination, Gary Hart, drops out of the contest on 8th May, a week after allegations had been made of an extra-marital affair with Donna Rice.